MicrosoftDocs/machine-learning-server-docs/microsoft-r/microsoft-r-getting-started.md

 An operationalized R Server offers the ability to host and bundle R analytics into web services with minimal code changes.
 R Server accepts interactive commands through [mrsdeploy functions](mrsdeploy/mrsdeploy.md) for remote execution and web service deployment.
 Data scientists can use `mrsdeploy` functions  on the command line.
 Application developers can write code to instrument equivalent operations and integrate web services into their applications using [easy-to-consume Swagger-based APIs](operationalize/api.md) in any programming language.

-The operationalization feature can be configured [on a single machine](operationalize/configuration-initial.md#onebox).
+You can configure R Server to operationalize analytics [on a single machine](operationalize/configuration-initial.md#onebox).
 It can also be [scaled](operationalize/configure-enterprise.md) for business-critical applications with multiple web and compute nodes on clustered servers for load balancing.
 This gives you the ability to pipeline data streams that are subsequently transformed, analyzed, and visualized into an R analytics web service.

 In a Windows environment, multi-server topologies are supported through Windows clustering methodologies.
 Compute nodes can be made highly available using Windows server failover clusters in Active-Active mode.
 Web nodes can be scaled out using Windows network load balancing.
-Operationalization with R Server also supports production-grade workloads and seamless integration with popular [enterprise security solutions](operationalize/security.md).
+R Server also supports production-grade workloads and seamless integration with popular [enterprise security solutions](operationalize/security.md).

-For feature information and next steps, see [Operationalization with R Server](operationalize/about.md) and [Configure operationalization on R Server](operationalize/configuration-initial.md).
+For more information and next steps, see the articles on [the introduction to operationalizing analytics](operationalize/about.md) and [configuring R Server to operationalize](operationalize/configuration-initial.md).

 > [!NOTE]
-> In the context of operationalization, clustered topologies are composed of standalone servers, not nodes in Hadoop or cloud services in Azure.
-Operationalization is available in many, but not all, of the supported platforms.
+> In this context, clustered topologies are composed of standalone servers, not nodes in Hadoop or cloud services in Azure.
+The ability to use R Server to operationalize analytics is available in many, but not all, of the supported platforms.
 For the most up-to-date list, see [supported R Server platforms](rserver-install-supported-platforms.md).

 ### R Server Platforms